 Introduction: What is Lightning Arrester?

-A lightning arrester is a device used to protect a variety of electrical equipment and systems from the effects of lightning.
+A Lightning Arrester is a device used to protect a variety of electrical equipment and systems from the effects of lightning.
 This device uses a technology called Corona discharge.

-Corona Discharge Technology uses the mechanism of discharge of high voltage in a short period of time by ionization of nearby air ions.
+Corona Discharge Technology uses the mechanism of discharge of high voltage in a short period by ionization of nearby air ions.
 A typical lightning arrester consists of a high-voltage terminal at the top, followed by a low-voltage terminal at the ground.

 Types of a Lightning Arrester

 Let us discuss some types of lightning arresters.
 The choice of lightning arrester depends upon the following factors: